flaberpengu/joplin-graph-view/README.md

-# Sepremento's Awesome Graph
+# Flaberpengu's Awesome Graph

-This plugin provides a graph for the connections between notes in your Joplin databse.
-The graph is interactive and configurable.
+This plugin provides a graph view of your Joplin notes, with arrows denoting connections between notes.
 See [Features](#features) below.

-It was initially a fork of [@treymo](https://github.com/treymo) [Link Graph UI](https://github.com/treymo/joplin-link-graph) plugin but quickly have developed into a creature of its own.
-Some pieces of code remained untouched so as the structure of the app.

-This plugin was developed for my personal use and my taste.
-It works best with Dark theme.
-Also I am a recreational developer in TypeScript and Web so no rigorous testing was introduced.
-However pugin does a very decent job for me.

-There are some known [bugs](#bugs) that I hope to fix in future.
+This is a fork of [@sepremento](https://github.com/sepremento)'s [Sepremento's Awesome Graph](https://github.com/sepremento/joplin-graph-view) plugin with some tweaks applied for my personal taste.
+The broad structure of the app and the bulk of the code is untouched.
+I have also inherited many of the listed [bugs](#bugs).

+In general, I prefer an Obsidian-style to my graph with respect to node movement and feel, which I am trying to emulate here.
+I have also added miscellaneous quality of life improvements.
+For planned features/changes, see [plans](#plans).

+## AI Usage

+I have no background in Javascript or Typescript, and have no real interest in learning either of these at this time.
+I do, however, have extensive background in programming in other languages.
+Thus, this plugin serves as my first exploration into using [Opencode](https://opencode.ai/) and coding agents - it is highly likely that any changes in this repository were not written by me.
+Therefore, I expect bugs and poor performance, at least for now.

 # Features